null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/meursault_liu.png)

-Liu Meursault forms the middle ground of the three Liu identities.
+Liu Meursault forms the middle ground of the three Liu identities, and is arguably the easiest one to bench.
 He contributes both potency and count, but cannot practically sustain the burn count on his own with only one or two actions.
-Notably, his S2 and S3 effects are capable of choosing the same target multiple times, maintaining his kit effect contributions consistent in encounters with fewer enemies.
+His rolls are standard for a Liu identity.
+Notably, his S2 and S3 effects are capable of choosing the same target multiple times, maintaining his kit effect contributions in encounters with fewer enemies.

-Of course, being mediocre at everything obviously makes for a rather mediocre unit.
+Of course, being mediocre at everything makes for a rather mediocre unit.

 ---